Broken/missing engine splash shield or fender liner: repair options and cost?

 Each front wheel has its own fender liner.
 In some cars rear wheel wells are also protected by fender liners, but the rear liners rarely break.

-Due to location of these parts, they often get damaged.
+Due to the location of these parts, they often get damaged.
 It's a common problem many motorists have to deal with, especially in winter.

 Front fender liner (inner fender)